DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 The median is 16 months, and the mean is 16.22 months.

-For comparison: ChatGPT was released in November 2022, roughly 31 months before our survey began.
+For comparison: ChatGPT was released in November 2022 - about 31 months before our survey began.

 As a result, the sample included both early adopters and those who joined later.